omriher/CapTipper/docs/Plugins.rst

 Plugins
 =======

-CapTipper supports external plugins for easy use through the CapTipper console.
+CapTipper is also a framework who supports plugins as extensions for the console.
+If you have an idea for a plugin, you should implement it and send it to me or make a PULL request to the GitHub repository.

 Getting Started
 ===============

-All plugin modules must be placed inside the directory plugins/ The modules are loaded by CapTipper dynamically when launched.
-The
+All plugin modules must be placed inside the ``plugins/`` directory.
+The modules are loaded by CapTipper dynamically when launched.

-Plugins are python modules who implements the ConsolePlugin interface.
-A CapTipper plugin must import the ConsolePlugin class and inherint it.
+All Plugins are python modules who implements the ``ConsolePlugin`` interface.
+A CapTipper plugin must import the ``ConsolePlugin`` class from ``CTPlugin`` and inherent it.

-The run() function is the EntryPoint CapTipper will use to launch the plugin.
-Also, The class implementing the ConsolePlugin must have the same name as the py file.
+The ``run()`` function is the entry point CapTipper will use to launch the plugin.
+The class implementing the ``ConsolePlugin`` must have the same name as the ``.py`` file.

-Basic example:
+Basic example (``my_first_plugin.py``):

-my\_first\_plugin.py

 .. code-block:: python